cobwebch/logentries/README.md

-# Logentries TYPO3 extension
+# LogEntries TYPO3 extension

-This extension is a simple wrapper around the Logentries library, which makes it possible to use it with the TYPO3 logging framework.
+This extension is a simple wrapper around the `cbschuld/logentries` library, which makes it possible to use it with the TYPO3 logging framework.

 Example: